 Find: Outsourcing Website Migrations – Ultimate Guide for Agencies

-One of Elementor’s standout features is its Theme Builder, which provides a powerful way to create custom headers, footers, and templates for single posts, archive pages, and more.
+One of Elementor’s standout features is its theme builder, which offers a powerful way to create custom headers, footers, and templates for single posts, archive pages, and other content types.
 To replace your WPBakery templates, navigate to Elementor’s Theme Builder, where you can design these elements from scratch.

-WPBakery heavily relies on shortcodes to generate elements like sliders, buttons, or custom layouts.
+WPBakery heavily relies on shortcodes to generate elements, such as sliders, buttons, or custom layouts.
 However, Elementor does not support WPBakery’s shortcodes, so you’ll need to replace them manually.
 Start by identifying the pages or posts that contain shortcodes.
 Analyze their functionality and find equivalent widgets or features in Elementor’s widget library.

 For example, replace a WPBakery shortcode for a button with Elementor’s Button widget, or use Elementor’s Slider widget to replicate a carousel.
 If the shortcode was tied to a third-party plugin, check if the plugin is compatible with Elementor, or look for an alternative plugin that provides similar functionality.